 If your website, server, webshop or app has availability issues, you want to know about it before anyone else.
 But maybe you are not always checking your email.
 Or you just prefer a different way to get notified.
 With Semonto, you can customize the notification method per group of monitors to work as efficiently as possible.

 Semonto allows you to customize your notification settings so that you decide how, when and about what you get notified.

-For example, you can decide that you want to get an SMS when your website is down, but an email when your app is slow to respond.
+You can set notifications on a feature level.
+That means that you can decide to get an SMS when your website is down, but an email when a broken link is found.

 You can send notifications to multiple persons, depending on the issue or the affected website.
 You can also create an escalation process so that certain people are only alerted when the issue gets urgent.

 Not all issues with your website are equally alarming.
 There are times when getting notified immediately can actually be annoying.
 The last thing we want to do is spam you with notifications.
 In Semonto, you can define how long a website is allowed to be offline before you want to be alerted.